canonical-web-and-design/developer.ubuntu.com/templates/pages/core/get-started/index.md

 Ubuntu Core is supported on a variety of chipsets, boards, SOCs and virtual machines, including Raspberry Pi 2 and 3, Qualcomm DragonBoard 410c, Intel NUC, Intel Joule, Samsung Artik and KVM.

-This section will guide you through the steps of installing Ubuntu Core on these platforms.
+We will guide you through the steps of installing Ubuntu Core on these platforms.

 ## 1. Create installation medias